ethereumgeek/worldgame/README.md

 Once a player controls all regions of the world they are declared the winner.

 ## How To Set It Up To Run Locally (with Virtual Box)
+Download virtual box here: https://github.com/ethereumgeek/worldgame/blob/master/WorldGameVirtualBox.ova

+Password to unlock the virtual box is "password".
+This is also the password for metamask.

 In order to run the UX locally type
 ```
 cd ~/worldgame